 - Place cashews in a small pot with about 2 cups of water and bring to a simmer.
 Reduce to a low-medium simmer and cook for 15 to 20 minutes to soften cashews.
 Drain and rinse.

 - Cover & blend until smooth and not grainy.
 Time may vary depending on how powerful your blender is.
 I don't add any salt, but you could if you prefer.
-Lay to one side.Note: If you want things thicker, use less broth.And, if you have time, an alternative way to soak cashews is to places cashews in a bowl, boil some water and pour over cashews, covering about an inch or so.
+Set aside.Note: If you want things thicker, use less broth.And, if you have time, an alternative way to soak cashews is to places cashews in a bowl, boil some water, and pour over cashews, covering about an inch or so.
 Soak for 2 hours.
 Drain and rinse and proceed with the recipe.

 Celery Root Soup

 - Heat olive oil in a large pot or Dutch oven over medium heat.
-Then, add leek, carrot and garlic.
-Stir and cook 5 minutes.
+Then, add leek, carrot, and garlic.
+Cook, stirring often, for about 5 minutes.

-- Add celery root, potato, salt, pepper and thyme.
-Stir to coat.
+- Add celery root, potatoes, salt, pepper, and thyme.
+Stir.
 Pour in vegetable broth (I use 6 cups, but use 5 if you want a thicker consistency).

 - Bring to a simmer, reduce heat to a medium-ish simmer, cover and cook 25 to 30 minutes or until veggies are tender.

-- Remove two cups of soup, place in a heat-safe dish (that's big enough to hold the soup) and blend with an immersion blender until smooth.
+- Remove two cups of soup, place into a heat-safe container, and carefully blend with an immersion blender until smooth.
 Stir back into the soup.